mblayman/homeschool/docs/features.rst

 with local laws.

 School Desk provides these common reports.
-No report building is necessary.
+No report configuring is necessary.
 The reports are created automatically and designed to be printable directly from your browser